 By scanning laser light from the top of an autonomous vehicle, FMCW lidar identifies objects.
 A single laser beam divides into a microcomb of different wavelengths to scan an area.
 It is ensured that all reflected light reaches the detector array by passing through an optical isolator or circulator after reflecting off an item.

-What the researchers developed uses acoustic waves to enable faster tuning of these components, which could bring higher-resolution FMCW lidar detection of nearby objects.
-The technology integrates microelectromechanical systems (MEMS) transducers made of aluminum nitride to modulate the microcomb (modulation of light) at high frequencies ranging from megahertz to gigahertz.
+Faster tuning of these components is made possible by the technology the researchers created using acoustic waves.
+It could lead to higher-resolution FMCW lidar detection of nearby objects.
+Microelectromechanical systems (MEMS) transducers made of aluminum nitride are integrated into the technology to modify the microcomb (modulation of light) at high frequencies between megahertz and gigahertz.

 Launching a corkscrew-like stress pulse into a silicon chip, an array of phased MEMS transducers used in smartphones to identify cellular bands stirs light at gigahertz frequencies.
 Light can only travel in one way due to the stirring motion.

 Related Content: All-Optical Method For Nanolaser Arrays